thenexthub/Codira/docs/StringDesign.rst

 ..
 Admonition:: DaveZ Sez

-   I think the main message of the API breadth subsection is that URLs, paths, etc would be modeled as formal types in Swift (i.e. not as extensions on String).
+   I think the main message of the API breadth subsection is that URLs, paths, etc would be modeled as formal types in Codira (i.e. not as extensions on String).
 Second, I'd speculate less on what Foundation could do (like extending String) and instead focus on the fact that NSString still exists as an escape hatch for those